odoo/documentation/purchase/purchases/rfq/analyze.rst

 If your company regularly buys products from several suppliers, it would be useful to get statistics on your purchases.
-There are several reasons to track and analyze your vendor’s performance :
+There are several reasons to track and analyze your vendor's performance :

 -  You can see how dependant from a supplier your company is;